-2003: Supply chain software at Sunhill Software, a spin-off of vCommerce which closed down after six months.
+2003: Supply chain software at Sunhill Software, a spin-off of vCommerce which closed after six months.

 2004: Sales catalog for Nike, mutual fund management for Standard Insurance in Portland which turned out well, overall.